MatthBogaert/BenchmarkingEnsemblesInCCP/README.md

 # BenchmarkingEnsemblesInCCP

-Code repository for the paper: 'Ensemble Methods in Customer Churn Prediction: a Comparative Analysis of the State-of-the-art' by Matthias Bogaert and Lex Delaere.
+Code repository for the paper: 'Bogaert, M., & Delaere, L. (2023).
+Ensemble Methods in Customer Churn Prediction: A Comparative Analysis of the State-of-the-Art.
+Mathematics, 11(5), 1137.'

 ## Requirements